gamegos/cesi/README.md

 ## TODO

+- [ ] Fix user related api endpoints
+- [ ] Fix node log view
+- [ ] Refactor the usage of config
+- [ ] Rewrite dockerfile and publish image on docker hub under gamegos
-- Docs
+- [ ] Improve Docs
-- Do not use external adresses for javascript and css libraries
+- [ ] Do not use external adresses for javascript and css libraries
+- [ ] Use a logging lib
-- Better format activity log (tabbed date, level, component, message)
+- [ ] Better format for activity logs (tabbed date, level, component, message)
-- Auto refresh page
+- [ ] Auto refresh page
-- Option to select different templates
+- [ ] Option to select different templates
+- [ ] Upgrade flask
+- [ ] Add tests
+- [ ] CI integration